 Age-related macular degeneration (AMD) is a disease that affects a person’s central vision.
 AMD is the most common cause of severe loss of eyesight among people ages 60 and older.
 Only the center of vision is affected with this disease.
-People rarely go blind from it.
-However, AMD can make it difficult to read, drive, or do other daily activities that require fine, central vision.
+People rarely go completely blind from it.
+However, AMD can make it difficult to read, drive, or do other daily activities that need fine, central vision.

 AMD happens when the macula begins to break down.
 The macula is located in the center of the retina and provides us with sight in the center of our field of vision.
 With less of the macula working, central vision begins to get worse.

 The 2 primary types of AMD have different causes:

 The following are the most common symptoms of AMD.
 However, each individual may experience symptoms differently.
 Symptoms may include: